Cooking With Ayeh

 I was raised in Sydney Australia, where we have a large Middle Eastern community.
 Lebanese cuisine has always been a personal favorite and something I ate often, whether that was at friends' homes or in restaurants.
 I can't even count how many times I've eaten it.
 Theres a few dishes that would be on every order without a doubt…fattoush salad, falafel, and hummus on the side of course...YUM my perfect meal!

 Now I must say, every fattoush salad recipe I've tried is slightly different due to different cultures and family recipes.
 From the veggies used, how they're sliced and presesnted, how tangy the dressing is and the overall ratio of everything.
 They all however have two key things that are never missed…the golden crunchy bread and the tangy dressing which is from the sumac and pomegranate molasses.
-I absolutely love pomegranate molasses for its sweet and sour flavor and have also used it in my farro salad.

 I've been spending time in Italy, where Arabic and Middle Eastern food is quite limited.
 I miss it so much that it forced me to create the best fattoush salad at home! 😊.
 Authentic Lebanese fattoush salad is made by frying the pita bread until golden and crisp.
 I prefer to air fry or oven bake the pita bread to be healthier and lighter but both work great.
 Some other Middle Eastern dishes I've remade are gozleme, white bean dip and air fryer falafel to name a few.